 Hand wash recommended

 For normal wear, you are able to wear our clothing for an extended period of time without having to wash it, so we recommend you don't.
-If there's dirt or something that warrants the shirt being washed, then we recommend you rinse it off in a sink.
+If there's dirt or something that warrants the clothes being washed, then we recommend you rinse it off in a sink.
 When rinsing it off, you don't need soap either but you're welcome to use a gentle laundry detergent as needed.
-After you finish washing it, we recommend you squeeze dry (not twist dry) that way your shirt will retain its structure and quality for many years to come.
-Once washed and squeezed, you should hang it up somewhere with fresh air flowing through so the shirt will dry faster and be ready for your next life adventure.
+After you finish washing it, we recommend you squeeze dry (not twist dry) that way your clothes will retain its structure and quality for many years to come.
+Once washed and squeezed, you should hang it up somewhere with fresh air flowing through so the clothes will dry faster and be ready for your next life adventure.

 Laundry machine allowed